UCL-CATL/cosy-pupil-server/README.md

 ZeroMQ pattern.
 In our case cosy-pupil-client runs on another computer running a real-time Matlab program.

-The Pupil Server and Pupil Remote plugins need to be enabled in Pupil Capture.
-The Pupil Server publishes a stream of information with ZeroMQ, with the Publisher-Subscriber communication pattern.
+The Pupil Remote plugin needs to be enabled in Pupil Capture.
+Pupil Capture publishes a stream of information with ZeroMQ, with the Publisher-Subscriber communication pattern.
 The external-recorder creates a subscriber and reads the messages.

 The external-recorder sends requests to the Pupil Capture software, via the Pupil Remote plugin, to start and stop the recording (Pupil Capture records